+1) Inter-Ring and Intra-Ring Movements: Let us begin with inter-ring movements.
+Before the planning period starts, each robot pair computes the TSP tour.
+All robot pairs actually share the same TSP tour from the synchronized D-SPOG.
+Inter-ring movements allow robots to move from current TSP tour to the next.
+Each robot has a pre-allocated beginning position on the TSP tour (detailed later as initial positions for intra-ring movements).
+Therefore, the amount of travel time for inter-ring movement can be predicted as soon as the TSP tour for the planning period is established.
 Define $D{u,\kappa}$ as the inter-ring travel time of the u-th robot pair.
 To synchronize the starting time of intra-ring movements of all robot pairs, every robot pair waits until all other robot pairs reach at their initial positions.
-Define $D{\kappa}^{max}$ as the maximum travel time: $D{\kappa}^{max} = \arg \max{u} D{u,\kappa}$ .
-For those robots that arrive early due to short traveling distance, they need to wait $\omega{u}^{\kappa} = D{\kappa}^{max} - D{u,\kappa}$ before the synchronized intra-ring movements start.
+Define D{κ}^{max} as the maximum travel time: $D{\kappa}^{max} = \arg \max{u} D{u,\kappa}$.
+For those robots that arrive early due to short traveling distance, they need to wait $\omega_u^{\kappa} = D{\kappa}^{max} - D{u,\kappa}$ before the synchronized intra-ring movements start.
 Synchronization will be detailed later in Section V-B.3.
-To save time, robots moves at their fastest speed to shorten inter-ring movement time.
+To save time for patrolling TSP tours, robots moves at their fastest speed to shorten interring movement time.

 Now let us introduce intra-ring movements.
-Since the TSP tour is a continuous loop, it can be mapped to a circular ring in time with its circumference being the time for a single pair of robots to traverse the entire TSP tour, which is defined as $\tau_0$ .
+Since the TSP tour is a continuous loop, it can be mapped to a circular ring in time with its circumference being the time for a single pair of robots to traverse the entire TSP tour, which is defined as τ_0 .
 The mapping is one-to-one if we fix a point correspondence in the mapping.
 For example, the leftmost point (the smallest in lexicographic order) on the TSP tour corresponds to the 9 clock position on the time ring as the green stars shown in Figs. 2(a) and 2(b).
 All robots share this mapping rule to synchronize their positions on the time ring.
 The introduction of time ring can facilitate our planning.
 Under the time ring, the inter-ring movements can also be simplified as shown in Fig. 2(d).